Dearborn Homes

 Dearborn Homes is a Chicago Housing Authority (CHA) public housing project located in the Bronzeville neighborhood on the South Side of Chicago, Illinois.
-It is located along State Street between 27th and 30th Streets, and bounded by the Metrarail line to the west.
+It is located along State Street between 27th and 30th Streets, and bounded by the Metra rail line to the west.
 It is one of only two housing projects that still exist from the State Street Corridor which included other CHA developments: Robert Taylor Homes, Stateway Gardens, Harold Ickes Homes and Hillard Homes.